vanschependom/KULAK_IW-shed-of-graphs/README.md

   - Merged `stage5` with `main`
   - Created `stage6` branch
 - 6.1 _(01/04/24)_
-  - Created the multithreading functionality
+  - Created the multithreading functionality in seperate folder
   - Added an explanation to `README.md`
+- 6.2 _(01/04/24)_
+  - Refactored multithreading
+    - Removed seperate folder
+    - Added optional 3rd command line argument for `generate_graphs.sh` to include the number of threads
+  - Commented out the code responsible for exporting graphs
+    - This will be added back in a later stage

 </details>